alexsantostx94/portfolio-alex-santos/src/pages/index.md

     grid_items:
       - title: UX Design
         content: >-
-          User Experience and User Interface design for projects of any size.
+          User Experience and User Interface design.
 I incorporate Human-Computer Interaction design principles into all of my designs.
       - title: AR Design
         content: >-
           Application development for iOS in Swift.
 Web applications in C++ and